MicrosoftDocs/Hololens/hololens/hololens-multiple-users.md

 ## Overview

 Businesses often invest in many shared HoloLens devices.
-For factory workers, there’s typically a “vending machine” of HoloLens devices.

 Security with HoloLens is flexible across the board, depending on your individual requirements.
 Here’s an example of a locked-down experience:

 - Workers can check out a HoloLens to perform a certain task.
 Thanks to Microsoft Intune and other provisioning profiles, you can be certain that a worker uses HoloLens only in the way it’s intended.
 For instance, they can use Remote Assist, but they can’t open Web browsers, games, Word, etc.